Freedom Train: 1975–76 American Freedom Train

 Another national train, the American Freedom Train, toured the country in 1975–76 to commemorate the United States Bicentennial.

-The 26-car train was powered by three newly restored steam locomotives.
+Three newly restored steam locomotives powered the 26-car train.
 The first to pull the train was the former Reading Company T-1 class 4-8-4 No. 2101.
 The second was the former Southern Pacific No. 4449, another 4-8-4 which pulled the train through the Western region.
 The third was the former Texas & Pacific 2-10-4 No. 610, which pulled the train in Texas.
 Each locomotive pulled the train throughout a different region of the country.
 Due to light rail loadings and track conditions on the Louisville and Nashville Railroad, diesels hauled the American Freedom Train from New Orleans to Mobile, Alabama.
 Diesels were also required in Chicago after the steam locomotive derailed attempting to negotiate tracks by the Chicago lakefront.

 The train itself consisted of 10 display cars, converted from New York Central and Penn Central baggage cars.
 They carried more than 500 treasures of Americana, including George Washington's copy of the Constitution, the original Louisiana Purchase, Judy Garland's dress from The Wizard of Oz, Joe Frazier's boxing trunks, Martin Luther King Jr.'s pulpit and robes, replicas of Jesse Owens' four Olympic gold medals from 1936 (one of which was stolen somewhere along the way), a pair of Wilt Chamberlain's basketball shoes, and a rock from the Moon.
 The train also consisted of two showcase cars, also converted from NYC and PC baggage cars, Nos.
 40 and 41.
-They had large showcase windows on either side, which the exhibits can be seen day and night.
+They had large showcase windows on either side, through which the exhibits could be seen day and night.
 They carried a model of the Baltimore and Ohio "Arabian" steam locomotive, the Friendship fire engine from Washington's fire company, a 1904 Oldsmobile Runabout, a replica of the Apollo lunar rover, a map of the train's journey, and the Freedom Bell.